 - Locally, the atmospheric water cycle weakens, since precipitation, evaporation, and atmospheric moisture convergence all decrease.
 Soil moisture and runoff reduce too.
-Air temperature cools due to the overall dominant impact of albedo increase and because of the reduction of surface turbulent fluxes.
-Subsidence is generated by thermodynamic balance, which increases sea-level pressure and induces a low-level northwesterly flow over northern India. - Regionally, moisture advection from the head of the Bay of Bengal towards northern India is weakened by the anomalous horizontal circulation set up by the desert to the west.
-This reduces precipitation over eastern India, with consequent cooling of the middle Troposphere by decrease of the latent-heat release and related vertical motion, with the formation of an anomalous anticyclone.
-The ground heats up.

-• At larger scale, the cooling over northwestern India extends throughout the Troposphere, and the upper-tropospheric Tibetan High (specially its southwestern flank) weakens as a result of the anomalous subsidence over the desert area3.
-On the east, the anomalous northwesterly flow intensifies and is deviated toward the eastern Himalayas and Indochina.
-Orographic uplift and precipitation is generated.
+Air temperature cools because of the overall dominant impact of albedo increase and because of the reduction of surface turbulent fluxes.
+Subsidence is generated by thermodynamic balance, which increases sea level pressure and induces a lowlevel northwesterly flow over northern India. - Regionally, moisture advection from the head of the Bay of Bengal toward northern India is weakened by the anomalous horizontal circulation set up by the desert to the west.
+This reduces precipitation over eastern India, with consequent cooling of the middle troposphere by a decrease of the latent heat release and related vertical motion, with the formation of an anomalous anticyclone.
+The ground heats up. - At larger scale, the cooling over northwestern India extends throughout the troposphere, and the upper-tropospheric Tibetan high (specially its southwestern flank) weakens as a result of the anomalous subsidence over the desert area.3 In the east, the anomalous